satrapu/techfest-cluj-2017/README.md

 <a name="description">Description</a>
 --
-This repo contains the resources to be used during the "Running Automated Acceptance Tests on Rancher" presentation at the [Cluj TechFEST](http://cluj.techfest.ro/) public event, which took place in Cluj-Napoca during October 27th and November 5th, 2017.
+This repo contains the resources used during the "Running Automated Acceptance Tests on Rancher" presentation at the [Cluj TechFEST](http://cluj.techfest.ro/) public event, which took place in Cluj-Napoca during October 27th and November 5th, 2017.

 <a name="slides">Presentation Slides</a>
 --